albush/Getting-Started-Guide/GettingStarted_2.md

-Title: Getting started with Rackspace - a timeline of your experience as a Rackspace Cloud Customer
-Author: Bill Hertzing and Justin Kase; Edited by Alan Bush
-Date: Friday 2015-06-05

 *We recently asked our [Cloud Launch Team](http://www.rackspace.com/blog/an-insiders-look-at-the-cloud-launch-team/) to provide us with a checklist of all of the most pertinent information that they try to convey to their customers.
-This article represents just one of seven milestones identified by the Launch Team.*
+This article represents just one of [seven milestones](getting_started_master_article.md) identified by the Launch Team.*

 # Milestone 2: Building your application on Rackspace